How Student Loans Work in Australia

 Key points:

-- No penalties
+- No penalties generally apply for voluntary repayments

 What Happens If You Move Overseas?

-- Report income to the ATO
+- Report worldwide income

-Failure to report can result in penalties.¹¹
+Failure to report income may result in penalties.

 Do Student Loans Affect Your Credit Score?